Diagramatics for cyclic pointed fusion categories: Introduction

 An object $X$ in a fusion category $\C$ is called \emph{invertible} if its evaluation and coevaluation morphisms are isomorphisms.
 A fusion category $\C$ is called \emph{pointed} if every simple object is invertible.
 Pointed fusion categories are well-understood in terms of finite group data: any pointed fusion category is equivalent to the category $\Vect_G^{\omega}$ of finite dimensional $G$-graded vector spaces, where $G$ is a finite group and $\omega$ is a 3-cocycle on $G$ with coefficients in $\mathbf k$ codifying the associativity isomorphism.
 Monoidal functors between these categories are also classified: a functor $\Vect_{G_1}^{\omega_1}\to \Vect_{G_2}^{\omega_2}$ is determined by a group homomorphism $f:G_1\to G_2$ satisfying that $\omega_1$ and $f^*\omega_2$ are cohomologous, along with the data of a 2-cocycle on $G_1$ \cite[Section 2.6]{EGNO}.

 In this work, the hope is to provide a more efficient way of working with pointed fusion categories associated to finite cyclic groups.
 To this end, we show in Section \ref{section:application to Vecn} that for the cyclic group $\mathbb Z_n$ of order $n$, pointed fusion categories associated to it have a classification which depends on a unique parameter: an $n$-th root of unity $\zeta\in \mathbf k$.
 We refer to the corresponding pointed category by $\Vect_{\mathbb Z_n}^{\zeta}$.
-We later use this parametrization in Section \ref{sec:diagramatics} to give a diagramatic description of $\Vect_{\mathbb Z_n}^{\zeta}$ by generators and relations.
-With this description, we get the following universal property: tensor functors $\Vect_{\mathbb Z_n}^{\zeta} \to \mathcal C$ are in bijection with pairs $(X,\lambda)$, where $X\in \C$ and $ \lambda: X^{\otimes n}\xrightarrow{\sim} \mathbf 1$ satisfies $\text{id}\otimes \lambda = \zeta \lambda\otimes \text{id}$, see Section \ref{section:universal property}.
-This gives a way of measuring when two cyclic pointed fusion associated to $\mathbb Z_n$ are equivalent, and we give an answer for the number of equivalence classes for a fixed $n$ in Section \ref{sec: 2-group}.
-Lastly, we provide a description of the automorphism 2-group of $\Vect_{\mathbb Z_n}^{\zeta}$ in Section \ref{sec: 2-group}, summarized in the following theorem.
+We later use this parametrization in Section \ref{sec: proof of equiv} to prove the following theorem. \begin{theorem*} The category $\Vect_{\mathbb Z_n}^{\zeta}$ has a description by generators and relations with diagramatics given in Definition \ref{gens and rels}. \end{theorem*}